-"How strange the change from major to minor" - these words from the song Every Time We Say Goodby (covered in Chapter 5) express, incidentally, the startlingly complex nature of a simple parallel mode change such as //I-//A in music notation.
+"How strange the change from major to minor" - these words from the song Every Time We Say Goodby (covered in Chapter 5) express, incidentally, the extremes of complexity that are possible for a simple parallel mode change such as //I-//A in music notation.
 Suppose the home tonic is the first black key above C, which is either C# or Db in music notation, depending on context.
 Then this change is from 5 flats for Db major to 4 sharps for C# minor.
 The change naturalizes 5 notes and then sharps 4 notes - 9 symbol changes to alter 3 notes!
 A particularly confusing feature of this change is the different symbols for the minor tonic (C#) and the major tonic (Db) that seem to imply slightly different pitches for the same tonic.
-They don't - what they actually imply is different pitches for the notes C and D, when used as references for sharps or flats.
+They don't - what they actually imply is slightly different pitches for the notes C and D, when used as references for sharps or flats.
 The pitch differences are real independently of the piano but not for the piano, and so overcomplicate written piano music.
-The piano has stood the test of time without variable pitch piano keys that would enable pianists to play the slight pitch differences.
-The PKP way of understanding parallel modes does an end run around this misleading complexity.